YeshaMandaliya/Lyft_Driver_Analysis/EXECUTIVE_MEMO.md

 Reaching out to new drivers takes real time and money, so Lyft can't treat every driver the same way.
 If early behavior clearly flags who is likely to drift away, Lyft can focus its limited attention where it matters most.

 The honest boundary: this data has no record of anyone actually being contacted, no costs, and no rider side.
-So it can tell us **where to focus and what to test** - but it *cannot* prove that outreach works, saves rides, or pays for itself.
+So it can tell us **where to focus and what to test**, but it *cannot* prove that outreach works, saves rides, or pays for itself.
 This memo stays inside that line.

 ---